spreemohealth/style/README.md

 - Python, using `flake8`
 - R, using `lintr`.

-If you try to commit code that does pass the check, your commit is rejected.
+If you commit code that does not pass the inspection, your commit will be rejected.
-In that case, fix your code and commit again.
+If this happens, simply make the appropriate edits to your code and commit again.

 1. Please make sure that `coreutils` is installed on your system:
    ```bash